Second Battle of Pyramid Lake

 The Second Battle of Pyramid Lake (also known as the Battle of Truckee River) took place in response to the U.S. defeat at the First Battle of Pyramid Lake.
-A well-organized force of militia and regulars, under the capable leadership of famed Texas Ranger Col. John C. "Jack" Hays, defeated the Paiute warriors under Chief Numaga.
+A force of militia and regulars under the leadership of Texas Ranger Col. John C. "Jack" Hays defeated the Paiute warriors under Chief Numaga.
 This was the final engagement of the Pyramid Lake War of 1860.

 Background

 On May 6, 1860, a band of Paiutes raided Williams Station along the Carson River, near present-day Silver Springs, Nevada, killing three white settlers at the station.
 In response, Major William Ormsby led a group of vigilantes from Carson City and Virginia City against the Paiutes near Pyramid Lake.
-The vigilante force was ingloriously defeated and Ormsby was killed.
+The vigilante force was defeated and Ormsby was killed.
 This defeat prompted local settlers to send a call for help to nearby California.

 Prelude

 Colonel John C. Hays responded to the call and traveled to Carson City to organize a regiment of 500 volunteers, whom he dubbed the "Washoe Regiment".
 Another 165 volunteers came from the nearby California communities of Placerville, Sacramento, Nevada City and Downieville.
 Hays then marched his regiment to Virginia City.

 The U.S. Army also responded to the call.
 Captain Joseph Stewart left Fort Alcatraz with 144 Regulars from the 3rd U.S. Artillery and 6th U.S. Infantry regiments.
 Stewart arrived in Carson City to await further developments.
-In the meantime, Hays had marched out of Virginia City to Williams Station, where he skirmished with 150 Paiutes before the warriors pulled back to Pyramid Lake.

-The Paiutes returned to their village at Pyramid Lake near the mouth of the Truckee River.
+In the meantime, Hays had marched out of Virginia City to Williams Station, where he skirmished with 150 Paiutes before the warriors retreated to their village at Pyramid Lake near the mouth of the Truckee River.
 They sent their women and children into the Black Rock Desert as a protective measure.